 Dropping to my knees, I prayed with a full heart.
 "Lord. let me be the steward of your work."

-I wasn’t aware at the time, but at that moment, I got out of my own damn way.
+I wasn’t aware, but at that moment, I got out of my own damn way.
 I intuitively recognized that I was a channel for something greater—and when I opened myself up to that power, it flowed through me.
 The next morning, I wrote with a ferocity unlike anything I had ever seen before, and after years of the book languishing on my desk, I finished it in two weeks flat.
 I completed my second book, start to finish, in one month, and completed my third book in thirteen days.

 Since the night of my surrender, I have worked harder than ever before, but for the first time in my life, it hasn’t felt like work.
 I am living out my true calling, my life’s purpose, my heart’s desire.
 Writing is like breathing; a natural rhythm my body has learned.
 Like an arrow, I aligned with the purity of my soul and stepped into the skin of my true self.
 In doing so, I stopped feeling insecure, stopped feeling the need to conform to anything other than my authentic self.
 Instead, I feel grounded and confident in who I am.
 Just like Jax, Elara, and Cyrus, the main characters in my books, the purity of my intentions enabled me to jump through a portal, into a magical realm, where I now manifest my greatest self each day.